Photo: ACHPR

 Toward States

-• Adopt all necessary measures to protect HRDs.
+• Adopt all necessary measures to protect HRDs

-• Establish an alert mechanism on the reprisals on HRDs.
+• Establish an alert mechanism on the reprisals on HRDs

 • Free HRDs arbitrarily arrested

-• Conform with their obligations under international law.
+• Conform with their obligations under international law

-• Refrain from participating in transnational repressions.
+• Refrain from participating in transnational repression

-• Stop the restriction of civic space (Freedom of expression, association, assembly, and movement) and engage in the protection of the work of HRDs.
+• Stop the restriction of civic space (freedom of expression, association, assembly, and movement) and engage in the protection of the work of HRDs.

 Towards the ACHPR

-• Protect journalists and activists from retaliation.
+• Protect journalists and activists from retaliation

 • Reiterate the commitment to Addis Ababa roadmap.